 Recommended Paint Brush Set: Blick Essentials Value Brush Set of 3

-It’s great for painting bird baths because of its short handles and large bristles, which allow for quicker painting as compared to thin and long brushes used in fine art painting.
-Get them through this link!
+This allows for quicker painting as compared to thin and long brushes used in fine art painting.

 As most paints will take at least two rounds of coats of paint to finish, allow the first coat to dry completely before starting on the second coat!